cjdelisle/cjdns/contrib/doc/publictoip6.md

-publictoip6(1) -- write random bytes generated via libnacl to stdout
+publictoip6(1) -- Derive cjdns IP6 address from a public key
 =============================================

 ## SYNOPSIS